-We were engaged by the Audit Committee as auditor of Morgan Stanley B.V. as of the audit for the year 2001 and have operated as statutory auditor ever since that financial year.
+We were appointed as auditor of Morgan Stanley B.V. as of the audit for the year 2024.

 No prohibited non-audit services

 We have not provided prohibited non-audit services as referred to in Article 5(1) of the EU Regulation on specific requirements regarding statutory audit of public-interest entities.